dwrobel/flatcam/README.md

 - more updates to the Preferences window and in some other parts of the GUI
 - updated the translations (less Russian)
+- fixed a minor issue that when saving a project with CNCJob objects, the variable that holds the origin of the CNCJob object was not saved in the project.
+Added to the serializable objects also the exc_cnc_tools dictionary
+- some changes in the File menu

 28.12.2019